ImperialCollegeLondon/pyrealm/docs/source/pmodel/subdaily_details/acclimation.md

   name: pyrealm_python3
 ---

-# Estimating slow photosynthetic responses in the P Model
+# Estimating acclimation

 Rather than being able to instantaneously adopt optimal values, three key photosynthetic
 $\xi$, $J_{max25}$ and $V_{cmax25}$  acclimate slowly towards daily optimal values.
 The modelling approach to representing slow responses within the P Model, following {cite}`mengoli:2022a`, has three components:

-* The identification of a daily acclimation window within a set of subdaily observations that defines the optimal daily values for acclimation.
+* The identification of a daily window within a set of subdaily observations that defines the optimal daily values for acclimation.
 This will typically be the set of conditions that maximise daily productivity - the environmental conditions that coincide with peak sunlight.

-* The definition of a **memory effect** process that imposes a lagged response on parameters such that the realised value on a given day reflects previous conditions.
+* The definition of an acclimation process that imposes a lagged response on parameters such that the realised value on a given day reflects previous conditions.

 * The interpolation of realised daily values back onto the subdaily timescale.